 One month before your move

-- Schedule a party or get together so that your children and you can say good bye to your friends.
+- Schedule a party or get-together so your children and you can say good bye to your friends.
 Take plenty of pictures.
 Get mailing addresses, e-mail addresses, and phone numbers.
-Don't wait too long to have this party if you're going to have it at home because your moving plans will start to interfere.
+Don't wait too long to have this party if you'll have it at home because your moving plans will start to interfere.
 Alternatively, throw the party at a local restaurant or park.

 - If the move is in the middle of the year, you may have some extra steps to make sure the move is smooth.